halidacar/amazon-clone/README.md

-### Amazon-clone
+### Ecommerce-Project
-Amazon clone application with React Native and mongoDB
+ecommerce project application with React Native and mongoDB

 # Create